missionpinball/mpf-docs/docs/install/index.md

 ---
-title: Downloading & Installing MPF (2023 Version)
+title: Downloading & Installing MPF
 ---

 # Installing MPF

-The current stable version of MPF is `0.57.1`, and the upcoming release is `0.80.0`.
+The current stable version of MPF is `0.57.3`, and the upcoming release is `0.80.0`.

 !!! note "New MPF Coming Soon!"